overtrue/easywechat-theme/README.md

-# Vue Theme
+# EasyWeChat Theme

-This is the [VitePress](https://vitepress.vuejs.org/) theme for the official Vue documentation at `vuejs.org`.
+This is the [VitePress](https://vitepress.vuejs.org/) theme for the EasyWeChat documentation at `easywechat.com`.

-Please note this theme is solely dedicated for `vuejs.org` and isn't meant to be used as a content-neutral theme.
-It does **not** follow semver and may contain hard-coded logic specific to the Vue documentation.

 ## Development Setup